Codecademy/docs/content/general/concepts/what-is-cloud-computing/what-is-cloud-computing.md

 ---
 Title: 'What is Cloud Computing?'
-Description: 'Cloud Computing is a term used for on-demand availability of computer system resources, particularly data storage (cloud storage) and computational power without direct active management by the user.
-Users have to pay only for the services they use.
-Instead of buying, owning, and maintaining physical data centers and servers, users can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider.
-There are many cloud providers in the market providing different services with different pricing models.'
+Description: 'It is a term used for on-demand availability of computer system resources and computational power without direct active management by the user.'
 Subjects:
   - 'Computer Science'
 Tags: